Purpose of this Project

 Like a message in a bottle from four hundred years ago…

 Two of the six crypto methods were re-discovered by Americans near the turn of the twentieth century.

 “The cipher may, perchance, remain in hiding until a future people, furnished with wits keener than those of our own times, open this heavily barred entranceway, and enter the house of treasure.”

 Hint: Bacon was a master cryptographer, and invented the Binary Code (the basis for our current Digital World) when he was about 17 years old.

 While many of his secret writings have already been decoded, and have been published to the world, there has been stubborn denial of their validity for more than four hundred years.

 Which brings into focus the reason-to-be for this project:

-This website will show the results of what will be a multi-year project to gather needed source materials, develop technology, and make presentation to the World.
+This website will show the results of what will be a multi-year initiative to gather needed source materials, develop technology, and make presentation to the World.